caliconiko/caliconiko/README.md

 [Graphical esolang I made that I am really proud of](https://github.com/photon-niko/shapes)

-Currently working on implementing Circles
+~~Currently working on implementing Circles~~ Nope!
+Currently working on infinitely many other side projects.
+Send help.

 # Everyone has these in their bios